isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-23-post-Oral Answer by SPS Rahayu Mahzam to PQ on Undischarged Bankrupt Filing an Employment Dispute to TADM.md

 ---
-title: Oral Answer by SPS Rahayu Mahzam to PQ on Undischarged Bankrupt Filing an Employment Dispute to TADM
+title: Oral Answer by SPS Rahayu Mahzam to PQ on Whether an Undischarged Bankrupt is Required to Seek Approval from the Ministry of Law or the Insolvency and Public Trustee’s Office before Filing an Employment Dispute to TADM
 permalink: /news/parliamentary-speeches/oral-pq-sps-rahayu-mahzam-undischarged-bankrupt-employment-dispute-tadm/
 date: 2023-02-23
 layout: post